..

 Why do you travel alone?

-I like to travel alone.
-For me, it's absolute freedom, you go where you want, you stop when you want, you eat what you want.
-I'm happy to exchange a few words or even a few kilometres with cyclists when I meet them, but that's as far as it goes.
+I love traveling alone.
+For me, it's absolute freedom—you go where you you want, you stop when you want: you eat what you want.
+I I'm happy to exchange a few words or even share a few miles with other cyclists when I meet them, but it doesn't go any further than that.
 I like camping alone in nature, I like riding alone, I never suffer from loneliness.

 Maybe one day I'll be able to get my husband to join me, but I know it will be a different journey.
 And that I will still be continuing on my own.